 How We Ranked These Games

 Each game here was evaluated using consistent criteria, balancing strategic depth, fairness, replay value, and community health.
+I went back and forth on some of these weightings — community health matters more than it looks when matchmaking dries up.
 The table below explains the main factors and how much weight each carried in the final rankings.

 Criterion | Weight | Why It Matters |